 Wow!
 That’s high praise!
 It doesn’t get better than that, except that the Jesus who endorsed me is American of Spanish descent and pronounces his name “Hay-sooss”.
 While I value his endorsement, it’s not quite the same as the one I thought I had for a moment!

 It’s nice when we recognize one another for things we do well.
 Receiving praise is an affirmation of your accomplishments and skills.
 When you are praised, it is feedback that you are doing well in the eyes of another.
 And, it’s one thing for you to think you are doing something well, it’s quite another to have someone else say so.
-(That’s why CCCC sends endorsements of our Certified members to their donors!)
+(That’s why CCCC sends endorsements of our Accredited members to their donors!)

 I already had a draft post from some time ago about leaders receiving praise from others, so here it is.